jsp282/FernetHW/Spec.md

 ### Version

 This field denotes which version of the format is being used by the token.
-Currently there is only one version defined, with the value 128 (0x80).

-### Timestamp

-This field is a 64-bit unsigned big-endian integer.
-It records the number of seconds elapsed between January 1, 1970 UTC and the time the token was created.
+The most recent version is denoted 0x81.
+The previous (and first) version is denoted 0x80.

 ### IV